darrylsosborne/amazon-fsx-workshop/fsx-lustre/README.md

 ### Prerequisites

-Click on the link below to go to the Amazon FSx for Windows File Server prerequisites section.
+Click on the link below to go to the Amazon FSx for Lustre prerequisites section.
 It is recommended to complete this section before moving to **The Workshop**.

 | Step | Workshop |
 | :--- | :---